 Not only does this look neater and adds some structure to your outdoor space, but it also protects those precious plants more effectively.

-Old scraps of metal, planks, or even concrete slabs make for great protective material for a raised bed.
+- Old scraps of metal, planks, or concrete slabs

 This gardening idea is particularly fun because you totally customize your shade however you want to compliment your garden.

 10. Easy Water Feature

 Water features are a cool, unique gardening idea to diversify the plant and insect population in your outdoor space as well as draw the eye to an exciting focal point.